ivangfr/axon-springboot-websocket/README.md

 - ### Start Docker containers

-  - In a terminal, make sure you are inside the `axon-springboot-websocket` root folder;
+  - In a terminal, make sure you are inside the `axon-springboot-websocket` root folder.
   - Run the following command:
     ```bash
     ./start-apps.sh